Hum Aapke Hain In Laws

 Hum Aapke Hain In Laws is a Hindi language fictional comedy series which premiered on 14 January 2013 on SAB TV.
 The series is produced by Garima Productions and stars Karan Grover and Pooja Pihal in the main leads.
 The story centers on a newly married couple who buy their dream home next to their In-laws and experience daily tensions.

 Plot

-Hum Aapke Hain In laws is all about the blessings and lessons, suggestions and tensions we get from our in-laws.
+Hum Aapke Hain In laws is all about the blessings, lessons, suggestions and tensions associated with in-laws.
 The story revolves around Damini Grover and Gulshan Grover living in a semi-posh row-house society but in this society their neighbours are not just neighbours, they are their in-laws.